Case study: How to automate marketing reporting in the restaurant business

 Create automated reports

-We focused on three reports by which we can track the necessary metrics:
+The team focused on three reports by which they can track the necessary metrics:

 - Basic management report for the balanced scorecard system